NottingHack/rules/be-excellent-to-one-another.rst

 Be Excellent To One Another
 ===========================

 We ask that you respect others when using the Hackspace.
-Do this by **cleaning up after yourself** and abiding by our **safe spaces** policy in Appendix B
+Do this by **cleaning up after yourself** and abiding by our **safe spaces** policy in Appendix B.

 There are housekeeping tasks that always need doing, and can be completed by any member.
 Please see this wiki page for more details.